-We also calculated the total dollar expenditures on food and other goods and services for these same four-member households.
+We also calculated the total dollar expenditures on food for these same four-member households.
 As before we assigned the grocery expenditures for a household of that income from the Survey of Consumer Expenditures.
-A family of four spends between \$456 and \$619 on groceries.
+A family of four spends between \$261 and \$354 on grocery sales taxes.
 Expenditures increase with income because high-income households purchase a more expensive mix of groceries.
-Nevertheless, a household with four members spends about \$500 on the state food sales tax in Kansas.

-Figure 3: Estimated Food and Other Sales Taxes Paid by for a Four-Person Household, by Income.

-Research by Kegan O'Connor, now employed at the Kansas Department of Revenue, investigated the impact of grocery sales taxes on food insecurity.
-He found that when states decreased the grocery sales tax, it resulted in a 39% reduction in food insecurity.
+Figure 3: Estimated Food Sales Taxes Paid by for a Four-Person Household, by Income Under the Current Law and HB2111 insecurity.1 He found that when states decreased the grocery sales tax, it resulted in a 39% reduction in food insecurity.
 Several researchers have found that food insecurity is associated with poor health in both children and adults (Gundersen and Ziliak 2015 and Gundersen, et al, 2018).